Understanding Skin Cancer: Prevention, Diagnosis, and Treatment Options at Image Dermatology® P.C.

 So if you have a mole that’s changing, that’s causing you pain, that’s swelling, that’s bleeding.
 If you think something is a pimple and it’s not healing.
 All pimples heal.
 Just please bring it to our attention, so we can either reassure you or we can biopsy it.
 Those are the two choices.
 And then we can take it from there.
 But educated we stand when we’re together.
 As a board-certified dermatologist, myself and my colleagues are here to educate people on skin cancer and to help people in terms of what their decisions are with their overall skin health.
 Cancer on the skin can be seen, so it can be detected.
 So if you can help us help you decrease the incidence of skin cancer by listening to my tips, I would so appreciate it.
 And so will your loved ones and your family.
 Thank you so much.

-Dr. Downie provides very precise dermatologic care to patients from Montclair and surrounding areas.
+Dr. Downie provides very precise dermatologic care to patients.
 If a suspicious lesion is detected, a biopsy is taken and sent to the pathology lab.
-The biopsy procedure is a quick and simple taking of a skin sample.
-We numb the patient with a needle, take a skin sample and either suture or stop the bleeding with a chemical.
-If the pathology report identifies cancerous cells in the sample, an excision procedure will be scheduled to remove the mole or growth.
+The biopsy procedure involves a quick and simple collection of a skin sample.
+First, we numb the area with a needle, then take a small sample of the skin.
+Afterward, we either suture the area or use a chemical to stop any bleeding.
+If the pathology report shows the presence of cancerous cells in the sample, we will schedule an excision procedure to remove the mole or growth.

-The excision of a cancerous lesion takes place in our office after the area has been numbed with local anesthetic.
+The excision of a cancerous lesion takes place in our office after the area has been numbed with a local anesthetic.
 Excisions are comfortable for the patient.
-Incisions are made around the mole or growth based on the visualization of its borders, and Dr. Downie moves inward to ensure the entirety of the growth is removed.
-After removal, incisions are closed with sutures and a dressing may be applied.
+Incisions are made around the mole or growth based on its visible borders, and Dr. Downie then moves inward to remove the entire growth.
+After removal, incisions are closed with sutures, and a dressing may be applied.

-Recovering from the excision of a cancerous mole or growth may be different for each patient.
+Recovery from the excision of a cancerous mole or growth may vary from patient to patient.
 The extent of recovery is largely based on the size and area of the growth.
-During your appointment with Dr. Downie, she will discuss the steps that can be taken to facilitate a comfortable, uncomplicated healing process.
-Dr. Downie recommends cleaning the area with peroxide and keeping it covered with Bionect or Biafine (2 prescription antibacterials) and a bandaid.
+During your appointment with Dr. Downie, she will discuss steps to facilitate a comfortable, uncomplicated healing process.
+Topical mupirocin is recommended to keep the biopsy or excision site infection-free.
+The wound or biopsy can be covered with either Stratacel or Stratamed, both liquid band-aids, or a regular band-aid, depending on the size of the area.

-The risks associated with excision of skin cancer include pain, bleeding, or infection of the wound and scarring.
+The risks associated with excision of skin cancer include pain, bleeding, or infection of the wound, and scarring.
 It is also possible that, if a skin graft is placed, the graft will not heal appropriately.
 Lastly, excision may not completely remove all cancer cells.
-Your dermatologist has extensive training and experience treating the various types of skin cancer.
-Using a great deal of precision, Dr. Downie strives to achieve the best outcome in a single treatment.
+Dr. Downie has extensive training and experience treating the various types of skin cancer.
+Using a great deal of precision, she strives to achieve the best outcome in a single treatment.

 Where can skin cancer occur?